James Hoyt (baseball): Los Angeles Angels

 On March 29, 2021, Hoyt was traded to the Los Angeles Angels in exchange for cash considerations.
 Hoyt registered a 6.75 ERA in 9 appearances with the Angels in 2021.
-On October 22, 2021, Hoyt was outrighted off of the 40-man roster.
+On October 22, Hoyt was outrighted off of the 40-man roster.
 He elected free agency on November 7.

+Lancaster Stormers

+On February 12, 2024, Hoyt signed with the Leones de Yucatán of the Mexican League.
+However, Hoyt did not play for Yucátan and signed with the Lancaster Stormers of the Atlantic League of Professional Baseball on April 17.
+In 26 appearances for Lancaster, he struggled to a 6.38 ERA with 21 strikeouts and 3 saves across 24 innings pitched.
+On July 23, Hoyt retired from professional baseball.

+Piratas de Campeche

+On January 20, 2025, Hoyt came out of retirement and signed with the Piratas de Campeche of the Mexican League.